dlr-eoc/ukis-frontend-libraries/projects/base-layers-raster/README.md

 # @dlr-eoc/base-layers-raster

-This project includes a view often used layers in ukis mapping applications e.g. eoc_litemap, osm, ...
+This project includes a few often used layers in ukis mapping applications e.g. eoc_litemap, osm, ...

 ### how to use this in a ukis-angular (@dlr-eoc/core-ui) project